 The financial support provided by the Anti-Fraud Information System (AFIS) contributes to the correct application of the law on customs and agricultural matters.
 It does this by: (i) providing tools for information exchange; and (ii) supporting mutual administrative assistance in customs and agricultural matters.

 AFIS is an umbrella term for a set of anti-fraud IT applications operated by OLAF under a common technical infrastructure.
 The aim of these applications is to exchange fraud-related information between the competent national and EU administrations in a timely and secure manner.
 AFIS also helps to store and analyse relevant data.
-The AFIS Portal has more than 8 500 registered end-users in nearly 1 400 competent services.
-These users include Member States, non-EU partner countries, international organisations, the Commission, and other EU institutions.
+The AFIS Portal has more than 9 000 registered end-users from Member States, non-EU partner countries, international organisations, the Commission, and other EU institutions.
 AFIS applications include: